sagemath/trac_to_gh/Issue 877.md

 # Issue 877: "sage -coverage" should not care about functions which are local to other functions/methods

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/877

 Original creator: cwitty